-Defines a sequence of snippets.
-The passed snippets will be executed in the order in which they appear in the list.
+Define a sequence of snippets.
+The passed snippets will be executed in the order in which they appear in items.

-This snippet evaluates the calculation snippet and stops the thread that executes it.
+The snippet evaluates its calculation snippet and stops the thread that executes it.
 The result of the calculation snippet is passed up to the mutator, which triggers the callback in the user program.
 This constructor registers the callback to the stopThreadExpr instance.
 The same callback may be used for different stopThreadExpr instances.
 See the definition of BPatchStopThreadCallback in Section 4.1.1.

 '''

-BPatch_threadIndex()
+BPatch threadIndex()

 '''